matchaxnb/higurashi_ajatt/README.md

 ## How to use / Installation

-0. Install [Python](https://www.python.org/downloads/) on your system if you haven't yet
+1. Install [Python](https://www.python.org/downloads/) on your system if you haven't yet
-1. Download the `extractor.py` file directly or by cloning this repository.
+2. Download the `extractor.py` file directly (if you have the game installed) or by cloning this repository (if you wish to use externally provided game data).

----

--   Audio + Icon support:
+> Audio + Icon support:

-    1. Install your desired game and install the [07th-mod](https://07th-mod.com/wiki/Higurashi/Higurashi-Getting-started/) for it
+-   Install your desired game and install the [07th-mod](https://07th-mod.com/wiki/Higurashi/Higurashi-Getting-started/) for it
-    2. Find the location of the **data folder** of your desired game on your system
+-   Find the location of the **data folder** of your desired game on your system
     > Example: .../steamapps/common/Higurashi When They Cry/**HigurashiEp01_Data/**
-    3. Run the downloaded script and provide the **full path to the game's data folder** like so: `python extractor.py path/to/HigurashiEpXX_Data/`
+-   Run the downloaded script and provide the **full path to the game's data folder** like so:

----
+     `python extractor.py <path/to/HigurashiEpXX_Data/>`

--   No Audio + Icon support:
+> No Audio + Icon support:

+-   In the checked out repository, run `git submodule init` and `git submodule update`
-    1. Run the downloaded script like so: `python3 extractor.py --`
+-   Run the downloaded script with the name of your desired chapter like so:

----
+     `python3 extractor.py onikakushi`

-3. The script will produce a file called `main.html` and various HTML files for all sections in the game.
+-   The script will produce a directory with a `main.html` file and various HTML files for all sections in the game.
+If you want, you can specify your own output directory like so:
+     `python3 extractor.py <1st argument> /path/to/out`

-4. Open the file in your web browser by...
+3. Open the file in your web browser by...

     > - dragging and dropping the main.html file into your browser window
     > - manually typing the local path to the main.html into your URL bar `file:///path/to/main.html`

-5. Choose any desired game sections and enjoy!
+4. Choose any desired game section from the list and enjoy!

 ## Troubleshooting